XoopsDocs/oledrion-tutorial/book/6blocks.md

 ### Random Products
 ![](../assets/blocks19.png)

-Some of the blocks you can in action her below:
+Some of the blocks you can see in action here below:

 ![](../assets/blocks21_RecentProducts.png)